Best Horizontal Carry Knives – Continuous Update

 Designer:Maverick Customs

 The linen micarta handle of the Kizer Harpoon is extremely grippy in all kinds of weather.
-It is also really comfortable even when performing hard use tasks like feather sticking or branch cleaning.
+It’s also really comfortable even when performing hard use tasks like feather sticking or branch cleaning.
 Hopefully Kizer will offer more color options in the future, but I personally like the looks of the current handle scales.

 The Kizer Harpoon ships with an ambidextrous sheath that can be worn in the front or back.